 However, being a member of a professional order is not synonymous with absolute reliability.
 Word of mouth remains the best method to find the gem you are looking for.
 Your real-estate broker should be able to recommend a reliable building inspector.
 If the one you have already chosen is not a member of a professional order, you should find out if he is covered by liability insurance and require, after the inspection, that he supplies a detailed written report of his findings.

 The inspection mandate generally includes the visual inspection of the property.
 The purpose of this exercise is to detect and describe the construction’s defects and lack of maintenance of the building in existence, on the date of the inspection.
 Following the inspection, a report is drafted.

 Keep in mind that an inspector cannot always examine thoroughly the common portions.
 However, this inspection should allow you to have a good general understanding of the immovable.
-In reviewing the building certificate and the state of the maintenance log book, he will be able to determine if the schedule of maintenance of the building has been respected.
+In reviewing the certificate of the state of the immovable, the maintenance logbook, the asset management plan and the contingency fund study, he will be able to determine if the schedule of maintenance of the building has been respected.
 After the inspection, you will have a good overview of the situation.
-You will then be in a position to decide if you go ahead with the purchase of the apartment of your dreams, and if appropriate, renegotiate the purchase price.
+You will then be able to decide if you go ahead with the purchase of the apartment of your dreams, and if appropriate, renegotiate the purchase price.

 WHAT YOU SHOULD KNOW!
 Even though it is not legally mandatory, the pre-purchase inspection is an essential step in the divided co-ownership purchase process.
 As for the common portions, it often requires the agreement of the syndicate of co-owners.
 Sometimes expensive, the inspection of common portions can be difficult to carry out.
 Therefore, the analysis (by the building inspector) of the documents relating to the co-ownership can be useful.